 People often evaluate the quality of a decision based on the outcome (Baron & Hershey, 1988).
 Spranca et al. (1991) proposed that the valence of an outcome may moderate evaluations of morality and responsibility.
 They found that some participants exhibited outcome bias in omission bias, with stronger omission bias when outcomes were negative and involved actual harm to the target.
-In some omission bias studies, there is no outcome information specified (e.g. DeScioli et al., 2012), or it is uncertain if the outcome will be negative (e.g. Connolly & Reb, 2003).
-In a recent replication of this work by Jamison et al. (2020) the researchers found mixed support depending on the scenario used.
+In some omission bias studies, there is no outcome information specified (e.g., DeScioli et al., 2012), or it is uncertain if the outcome will be negative (e.g., Connolly & Reb, 2003).
+In a recent replication of this work by Jamison et al. (2020), the researchers found mixed support depending on the scenario used.

-We hypothesized that:
+We hypothesized as follows:

-H4: There would be an omission bias effect regardless of outcome (null not included in confidence interval).

-H5: Omission bias is stronger when outcomes are negative compared to when outcomes are not negative (neutral/positive/unknown/uncertain).
+Hypothesis 4 (H4): There would be an omission bias effect regardless of outcome (null not included in CI).
+Hypothesis 5 (H5): Omission bias is stronger when outcomes are negative compared with when outcomes are not negative (neutral/positive/unknown/uncertain).

-Experimental design
+Experimental Design

-There has been some debate in the literature on action and inaction regarding study designs, on differences in effect size comparing within-subject to between-subject designs.
-N'gbala and Branscombe (1997) first suggested that action-effect in within-subject designs may not replicate well to between-subject designs, though since then there have been many follow-up studies that have convincingly demonstrated the action-effect also using between-subject designs, though possibly with weaker effects (e.g., Feldman & Albarracín, 2017).
+There has been some debate in the literature on action and inaction regarding study designs, on differences in effect size comparing within-subject with between-subject designs.
+N'gbala and Branscombe (1997) first suggested that actioneffect in within-subject designs may not replicate well to between-subject designs, though since then there have been many follow-up studies that have convincingly demonstrated the action-effect also using between-subject designs, though possibly with weaker effects (e.g., Feldman & Albarracín, 2017).
 There has been a similar debate in the omission bias literature between the Baron and Ritov team and the Connolly and Reb team contrasting different study designs.
 Since this debate, there have been successful extensions of omission bias initially demonstrated using within-subject design (e.g., Spranca et al., 1991) to between-subject designs (Jamison et al., 2020).

-Given the mixed findings and the ensuing debates regarding both omission bias and actioneffect, we aimed to examine study design as a moderator and compare the omission bias effect size using these two designs.
+Given the mixed findings and the ensuing debates regarding both omission bias and action-effect, we aimed to examine study design as a moderator and compare the omission bias effect size using these two designs.
 We therefore outlined the following competing hypotheses:

-H6a: Omission bias is stronger for studies using a within-subject design compared to between-subject designs.
+Hypothesis 6a (H6a): Omission bias is stronger for studies using a within-subject design compared with between-subject designs.

-H6b: Study design has no impact on the omission bias (overlapping confidence intervals).
+Hypothesis 6b (H6b): Study design has no impact on the omission bias (overlapping CIs).